-- the SENCO has successfully completed the National Award for SENCO Coordination gaining a post graduate certificate in advanced special educational practice, - there are regular training sessions for TAs, - whole staff in-service training sessions are arranged as appropriate, in response to particular needs within the school.
+- there are regular training sessions for TAs, - whole staff in-service training sessions are arranged as appropriate, in response to particular needs within the school.

 Links with other agencies, organisations and support services

 Staff are committed to using the expertise and advice provided by other professionals.
 The school has access to a wide range of education, health and social services professionals available in Oxfordshire including, but not limited to, the Educational Psychology Service, the Advisory Team for Inclusion (SEND), outreach teachers from Language Resource Bases, the Service for Autism, Service for Pupils with Physical Disabilities, Sensory Support Service, Occupational Therapists, Physiotherapists, Speech and Language Therapists and English as an Additional Language Service.